XiaoyueZhanginNCL/EasyShop_Ecommerce_System/README.md

 # Vue-eCommerceAPP
-Here is an e-commerce application built by Vue.js+Node.js+MySQL
+Here is an E-commerce application built by Vue.js+Node.js+MySQL

+**Important Note: Project Code in the 'features' Branch**

+Please be aware that the project's source code resides in the 'features' branch.
+Make sure to switch to that branch to access and explore the codebase.
+Thank you!